School communication apps for families have become important tools in addition to websites. The question remains if we have all of this parent...

 How to unblock a school website?

 If you are a Tech Director reading this you most likely understand website security.
 The problem is, other users of your school website are less likely to care as much.
 With students trying to hack into their Chromebooks to play games, and teachers using the same password for everything because “technology is hard,” it’s an uphill battle.
-Partnering with a website company who puts measures into place to help keep these users secure is crucial.
+Partnering with a great school website company who puts measures into place to help keep these users secure is crucial.

 Here are some ways you can work to increase your school website security and some questions you can ask from your school website company to ensure they are also taking the appropriate safety measures.
 Linked below is what Edlio is doing to protect the schools we are partnered with.

 Secure Cloud-Based Hosting